Judy Boucher

 Judy Boucher (born in St. Vincent in the Caribbean) is a reggae and R&B singer.
-Her first solo song "Dreaming of a Little Island" was a hit in the reggae charts in 1985, and she is best known for her international hit single "Can't Be with You Tonight", which reached No. 2 in the UK Singles Chart in April 1987.
+Her first solo song "Dreaming of a Little Island" was a hit in the reggae charts in 1985, and she is best known for her international hit single "Can't Be with You Tonight", which reached No. 2 on the UK Singles Chart in April 1987.

 Music career

 After being in her brother's band Judy Jack and the Beanstalk, she later became a solo artist.
 Her music career took a giant step circa 1970.
 In 1985, Felix Da Silva, a local songwriter, wanted a singer to cover his songs and Boucher was able to record several of them, including "Dreaming of a Little Island", which enjoyed the No. 1 slot in the reggae charts and was subsequently used as the Jamaica Tourist Board's theme tune.
 An album was released, entitled Can't Be with You Tonight which would change the "ordinary country girl" into an international entertainer by the end of 1987.
 The title track was released as a single and became a worldwide hit in 1987, also peaking at No. 2 in the UK.

 Lizzie Webb, TV's exercise queen at the time, heard the song while driving home and decided to use it as her exercise tune.
 The UK public began enquiring about it.
 Boucher's producer released it to satisfy the demand which gave Boucher her first national entry into the charts.
 The song hit No. 1 during mid-week, but then remained at No. 2 for four weeks in the UK and was also a hit in the Netherlands, Ireland, Switzerland, France, Greece, Spain and the Philippines.

 Her Belgian tour remains one of the highlights of her career; it was quite momentous.
 At an appearance at one stadium, there were 40,000 people with lighted candles chanting "Judy Boucher" as she sang.
 A surprise call also came from South Africa informing her of being a massive hit there.
 She took up the invitation to visit but due to the boycott at the time, was unable to perform.
 However, she was asked to tour Swaziland, Namibia and several other African countries, appearing on TV, radio and in clubs.
 The response was overwhelming, with people turning up with gifts of all descriptions – animals, gold, clothes etc.

 Her follow-up single, "You Caught My Eye" gave Boucher another national hit, peaking at No. 18 in the UK.
 She did a tour of the Middle East, including Dubai and Abu Dhabi of the UAE.
 In 1988–89, Boucher decided to take a break, returning in late 1989 with a change of record company and producer.